DolAndi/andi_testing/README.md

 ## Solution

 I opted to utilize Cypress as the automation testing framework, JavaScript for scripting, and the Mochawesome report for generating test reports.
+Also, I used https://serverest.dev/ for API testing and https://www.saucedemo.com for UI testing

 ## Prerequisites